vesoft-inc/nebula-docs/docs-2.0/graph-computing/nebula-analytics.md

       # The number of threads per process.
 It is recommended to set the maximum value to be the number of hardware threads of the machine.
       WCORES=4
       # The path to the data source.
-      # Set to read data from Nebula Graph via the nebula.conf file.
+      # Set to read data from NebulaGraph via the nebula.conf file.
       INPUT=${INPUT:="nebula:$PROJECT/scripts/nebula.conf"}
       # Set to read data from the CSV files on HDFS or on local directories.
       # #INPUT=${INPUT:="$PROJECT/data/graph/v100_e2150_ua_c3.csv"}

       # The export path to the graph computation results.
-      # Data can be exported to a Nebula Graph.
-If the data source is also a Nebula Graph, the results will be exported to the graph space specified in nebula.conf.
+      # Data can be exported to a NebulaGraph.
+If the data source is also a NebulaGraph, the results will be exported to the graph space specified in nebula.conf.
       OUTPUT=${OUTPUT:="nebula:$PROJECT/scripts/nebula.conf"}
       # Data can also be exported to the CSV files on HDFS or on local directories.
       # OUTPUT=${OUTPUT:='hdfs://192.168.8.100:9000/_test/output'}